Here are 23 simple sensory strategies for the classroom! These ideas will help you move toward creating a sensory-friendly classroom.

 20 || Add some tactile input: Adapt worksheets to make them more hands-on.
 Here are a few ideas for adapting worksheets to incorporate manipulatives.
 Or create laminated worksheets with velcro pieces to target the concepts you’re teaching.

-21 || Add some visual input: Laminate worksheets and let kids work with brightly colored dry erase markers.
+21 || Add some visual input: Laminate worksheets and let kids work with brightly colored dry erase markers or try these dry erase pouches!.

 Other Ideas